 Good morning Governors, and welcome to the 2022 Annual Meeting – our first in-person Annual meeting in three years!

 As we continue to emerge from the pandemic, and face the same government of the past four years, it is difficult to assess, at this point in time, what the next (2022-2023) school year will look like . . .

 What we do know, however, is that the current state of affairs in Ontario education must change for the better.
 We simply cannot accept another four years of a government that continues underfunding the education system, that consistently ignores the voice of the profession, and that changes educational policy without genuine consultation.

 OTF recently released two significant pieces of research (discussed later on in this report) regarding the impacts of online teaching and learning in Ontario, and the austerity and privatization agenda of the Ford Government.
 The findings of both research reports are troubling and make one thing abundantly clear: the current state of affairs in education is simply not acceptable to Ontario’s students and educators.
 OTF and its Affiliates will continue advocating for a better-funded, more equitable, and truly collaborative education system in the province.

-The following reports reflect the many activities that have kept OTF busy over the past year, and I wish to thank my OTF and Affiliate colleagues for their collective efforts in this regard.
-We are hoping to reopen the OTF office this fall, and we have already rescheduled our 2020 and 2021 Annual Meeting festivities (President’s Banquet, celebration of OTF Fellows and OTF Special Recognition Award recipients, and Retiring Governors’ Dinner) to the 2022 Winter and Spring Board of Governors’ meetings.
+The following reports reflect the many activities that have kept OTF busy during this past year, and I wish to begin by thanking my OTF and Affiliate colleagues for their collective efforts.
+Having recently celebrated the previously postponed 2020 and 2021 Annual Meeting festivities, we look forward to this year’s President’s Banquet, celebration of the 2022 OTF Fellows and the OTF Special Recognition Award recipient, and recognition of Retiring OTF Governors since 2020.

 To view full report click here.